legendarycode3/blockchain-development-documentary-guide/README.md

-# For the back-end Programming Lang:
+# For the smartcontract or back-end Programming Lang:
       a.
 Solidity (for Ethereum & all Eth layer 2 - EvM) -
       DOCS:
       https://docs.soliditylang.org/en/v0.8.30/